 Card counting is probably the most common method gamblers use in order to try and beat the house when it comes to a game of blackjack.
-There are many who have tried and failed, but there are also a few who have perfected the system and walked away with a good profit from the casinos.
+There are many who have tried and failed, but there are also some who have walked away with a good profit.

-There are multiple card counting strategies that you are able to try at brick-and-mortar casinos, but unfortunately, if you want to try it at an online casino, you'll have great difficulty.
-If you're up for the challenge then why not check out https://casino.paddypower.com/c/blackjack?
+There are multiple card counting strategies that you are able to try at brick-and-mortar casinos.
+However, unfortunately, if you want to try it at an online casino, you’ll have great difficulty.
+If you’re up for the challenge then why not check out https://casino.paddypower.com/c/blackjack?

-Generally considered to be the inventor of card counting, Edward O. Thorp introduced his method to the world back in 1962 from the release of his book – "Beat The Dealer".
-The father of card counting first thought up the idea of beating the casino four years prior to his book's release.
+Edward O. Thorp introduced his method to the world back in 1962 with the release of his book – “Beat The Dealer”.
+The Father of card counting first thought up the idea of beating the casino four years prior to his book’s release.

-When he was working on the system, blackjack was a game that was considered a poor choice in the long term as players very rarely made a profit against the house.
+When he was working on the system, blackjack was a game that was considered a poor choice in the long term.
+This was because players very rarely made a profit against the house.
 He went into great depth about the mathematics behind blackjack and used the IBM 704 as a research tool for the project.

 In order to make sure his theory was working, Thorp travelled to Reno, Lake Tahoe, and Las Vegas.
-He tested the theory at the first two locations, which proved to be a success as he walked away with $11,000 after taking $10,000 into the casinos with him.
+He tested the theory at the first two locations.
+This proved to be a success as he walked away with $11,000 after taking $10,000 into the casinos with him.

 After becoming famous thanks to his casino-busting method, Thorp required disguises whenever he’d play at a Las Vegas casino.
 These usually included fake beards and wraparound glasses and these disguises helped him to continue with his successful gambling.